slackapi/java-slack-sdk/docs/content/guides/app-home.md

   * Choose **app_home_opened** event
 * Click the **Save Changes** button at the bottom for sure

-### What Your Bolt App Does
+### What your Bolt app does

-All your app needs to do to provide Home tabs to your app users are:
+To provide Home tabs to your app users:

-1. Call the [**views.publish**](https://docs.slack.dev/reference/methods/views.publish) method to update the Home tab on a per-user basis
+1. Call the [`views.publish`](https://docs.slack.dev/reference/methods/views.publish) method to update the Home tab on a per-user basis
-2. Handle any user interactions in Home tab (`"block_actions"`, `"block_suggestion"`)
+2. Handle any user interactions in Home tab (`block_actions`, `block_suggestion`)

-Most commonly, [`"app_home_opened"`](https://docs.slack.dev/reference/events/app_home_opened) events would be used as the trigger to call the [**views.publish**](https://docs.slack.dev/reference/methods/views.publish) method.
+Most commonly, [`app_home_opened`](https://docs.slack.dev/reference/events/app_home_opened) events would be used as the trigger to call the [`views.publish`](https://docs.slack.dev/reference/methods/views.publish) method.
 Subscribing this event type is useful particularly for the initial Home tab creation.
 But it's also fine to publish Home tabs by any other means.

 ---
 ## Examples

-:::tip
+:::tip[Tip]

 If you're a beginner to using Bolt for Slack App development, consult [Getting Started with Bolt](/guides/getting-started-with-bolt), first.

 :::

-The following code calls [**views.publish**](https://docs.slack.dev/reference/methods/views.publish) method when receiving an [`"app_home_opened"` events](https://docs.slack.dev/reference/events/app_home_opened) for the user that triggered the event.
-The user will see the updated Home tab immediately after the [**views.publish**](https://docs.slack.dev/reference/methods/views.publish) call has been successfully completed.
+The following code calls the [`views.publish`](https://docs.slack.dev/reference/methods/views.publish) method when receiving an [`app_home_opened`](https://docs.slack.dev/reference/events/app_home_opened) event for the user that triggered the event.
+The user will see the updated Home tab immediately after the [`views.publish`](https://docs.slack.dev/reference/methods/views.publish) call has been successfully completed.

 ```java
 import com.slack.api.methods.response.views.ViewsPublishResponse;